 great places to visit off the beaten path.

 Woburn Walk is an attractive Victorian pedestrian street at the northern end of Bloomsbury, just south of Euston Station.
 It was designed by architect Thomas Cubitt in 1822 as a pedestrian street – hence the street’s name today ‘Woburn Walk’.
 As such it was London’s first purpose-built pedestrianized shopping street.
 Much of the architecture has been preserved, including the Dickensian bow-fronted buildings.
 Today these buildings house a variety of shops – including bookshops, galleries, restaurants.
-Despite its proximity to the travel hubs of Euston and Kings Cross, this charming walk is not well known by visitors to London but it is worth a visit.
+Preserving or renovating is essential to maintain the foundation and structure of an establishment whether in a building or a house.
+By the way, you can fix your damaged house foundation with underpinning services at globalreblocking.com.
+Furthermore, if cleaning services for your house are what you need, Duty Cleaners house cleaning is the one to look for online.
+Despite its proximity to the travel hubs of Euston and Kings Cross, this charming walk is not well known by visitors to London but it is worth a visit, many companies like Downunder Travel, make sure to include it in a your package if you ask them to.

 History: Thomas Cubitt’s original street of shops turned at right angles northwards to Euston Road, circling the churchyard of St. Pancras New Church.
 Originally both sections of this street were known as Woburn Buildings.
 Today the section that runs north is named Duke’s Road.
 The east-west section is now called Woburn Walk.
 Several of the buildings are Grade II* listed (No. 1-9 and 9a, Woburn Walk).